Can Mary and the Saints Pray for us?

 The nature of this divine intercession may, perhaps, be illustrated by Christ’s intercessory prayer for His disciples (John 17:11, 12, 24).
 It is not only a living Christ but a Christ enthroned in power.
 It is not only a Christ in power but a Christ of saving love, who ever lives to make intercession for His struggling people.

-Paul declared emphatically, “For there is one God and one Mediator between God and men, the Man Christ Jesus” (1 Tim.
-2:5).
-Only through Jesus can the sinner be reconciled to God (John 14:5–6; Rom.
-5:1–2).
+Paul declared emphatically, “For there is one God and one Mediator between God and men, the Man Christ Jesus” (1 Timothy 2:5).
+Only through Jesus can the sinner be reconciled to God (John 14:5–6; Romans 5:1–2).
 Why?
 Because the plan of salvation offered through Jesus Christ: (1) glorifies God as moral ruler, (2) upholds God’s law as the rule of government, (3) shows the mark of its source in divine revelation, (4) provides, through the vicarious atonement, for the needs of men as sinners, who are otherwise under God’s condemnation.
-Neither blessed Mary or any of the saints can qualify for intercession.
+Neither Mary or any of the saints can qualify for intercession.

-God does not need to be reconciled to man, for it was His “will” (1 Tim.
-2:4) that initiated the plan of salvation.
+God does not need to be reconciled to man, for it was His “will” (1 Timothy 2:4) that initiated the plan of salvation.
 “For God so loved the world that He gave His only Begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
-He provided the means of salvation through Christ’s life and death (Rom.
-5:10).
-Thus, Paul clearly rules out the need of human mediators like blessed Mary and the supposed value that some have attached to such attempted mediation.
+He provided the means of salvation through Christ’s life and death (Romans 5:10).
+Thus, Paul clearly rules out the need of human mediators like Mary and the supposed value that some have attached to such attempted mediation.